 Singing the Blues: The Joys of Working with Indigo

-Artisan, author, and teacher, John Marshall will be at The Recycled Lamb in Colorado for a three-day indigo workshop September 23-25, followed by a five-day katazome workshop.
+Artisan, author, and teacher, John Marshall teaches a three-day indigo workshop followed by a five-day katazome workshop.
 If you’re interested in learning the traditional Japanese ways of working with indigo including rice-paste resist, clamp and string resists, as well as vat immersion and direct application of indigo, sign up now.
-John is just one of the resources listed in ClothRoads’s natural dye section on our website.
+Check out John’s classes here.

 One Final Ask and a Big Thank You